Getting Started

 Set up a map view

-Set up an interactive map instance using a supported third-party mapping library if your application does not have one already.
+Set up an interactive map instance using a Mapbox according to the Mapbox Maps SDK for iOS Installation instructions (part 3) (opens in a new tab) if your application does not have one already.

 Set up MapsGL with your map

-Set up your Xweather account access keys (opens in a new tab) for the SDK and create a map controller instance that corresponds to the mapping library you are using (see below).
+Set up your Xweather account access keys (opens in a new tab) for the SDK, create a MapsGL MapboxMapController

-You can use the following Swift code snippet to get started quickly using MapsGL with a Mapbox in a UIViewController.
+You can use the following Swift sample code to get started quickly using MapsGL with Mapbox.
 Be sure to update the code to use your Xweather account access keys and Mapbox public access token instead.

 import MapboxMaps